Guest

 The following DTMF relay methods were tested:

-In-band voice to RFC 2833: Requires transcoding resources on the Cisco Unified Border Element.
+In-band voice to RFC 2833Requires transcoding resources on the Cisco Unified Border Element.

-RFC 2833 to RFC 2833: Does not require transcoding resources on the Cisco Unified Border Element.
+RFC 2833 to RFC 2833Does not require transcoding resources on the Cisco Unified Border Element.

 Transcoding

 The transcoding feature enables the Cisco Unified Border Element to link two networks using dissimilar codecs.
-Transcoding may be required in order to conserve bandwidth across a WAN link.
+Transcoding may be required to conserve bandwidth across a WAN link.
 For example, G.711 u-law packets consume more bandwidth than G.729r8 packets, and you may need to perform this conversion before traversing a bandwidth-limited WAN link.
 Transcoding may be required also in cases in which certain applications support only a certain codec type.

-In the contact center space, the agents are typically G.711 u-law-or G.729r8-based.
+In the contact center space, the agents are typically G.711 u-law or G.729r8 based.
 However, calls that are inbound via the SIP trunk may be using a different codec.
 The G.711 u-law, G.729r8, and internet Low Bitrate Codec (iLBC) are the common types.
 Calls using different codecs than the agents use would necessitate transcoding on the Cisco Unified Border Element.

 GTD Pass-Through

 Generic Transparency Descriptor (GTD) is a mechanism for representing telephony signaling messages and parameters in a generic fashion, in particular ISDN User Part (ISUP) messages and parameters.
-Mapping of every individual ISUP message and parameter to an equivalent H.323 or SIP message and parameter is not viable.
+Mapping of every individual ISUP message and parameter to an equivalent SIP message is not viable.
 The GTD offers a solution in which the ISUP messages and parameters can be represented in a generic fashion and transported by the underlying call signaling messages to each node transited by the call.
 GTD is supported only across SIP networks that support Multipurpose Internet Mail Extension (MIME) header encapsulation.

 In the contact center space, the ISDN user-to-user information (UUI) element has special significance and needs to be passed to the Intelligent Contact Manager (ICM) Enterprise script.
 The UUI data is passed via the Cisco IOS gateway in the SIP INVITE when signaling forwarding is configured.
 The INVITE contains the extra section of GTD ISDN variables, and the Cisco Unified Customer Voice Portal SIP subsystem parses the inbound body to send these across the GED-125 API in the NEW CALL message in the "UserToUser" field.